 “I know it’s all a little excessive,” she said with a laugh about her sports fandom.
 “We have an entire room in our home dedicated to our favorite teams and an 85-inch TV to watch the games.”

-Nelson, a 54-year-old human resources consultant who lives in Bates City, doesn’t do anything halfway.
+Nelson, a human resources director for a cybersecurity company who lives in Blue Springs, doesn’t do anything halfway.
 That includes advocating for her own health and spreading the word about a simple screening that could save lives.
 She speaks from experience.